Blendify/blender-manual/blender_docs/manual/modeling/modifiers/modify/mesh_cache.rst

 This works in a similar way to shape-keys but is aimed at playing back external files and is often used for interchange between applications.

-When using this modifier, the vertex locations are overwritten.
+.. note:: When using this modifier, the vertex locations are overwritten.

 Options